LuisM2012/Sudoku/README.md

 To unclick slot, click outside of board or press ENTER/RETURN key.

+DISCLAIMER: No known bugs have been found.
+If you encounter one, please send me an email at luismorales062012@gmail.com

 You now have the needed information to play the game.